-13.6 A candidate admitted to a degree programme shall, far so long as he/she has not submitted thesis, have to enroll for each semester.
+13.6 A candidate admitted to a degree program shall, for so long as he/she has not submitted thesis, have to enroll for each semester.

-14.2 The Advanced Studies and Research Board (ASRB) may re-admit such a candidate subject to the payment of Rs.
+14.2 The Advanced Studies and Research Board may readmit such a candidate subject to the payment of Rs.
 2,000/- as re-admission fee and Rs.
 10,000/- as per semester gap fee, if applicable.

-14.3 The ASRB may refuse the readmission if the reasons presented are not convincing.
+14.3 The ASRB may refuse the re-admission if the reasons presented before the Board are not convincing.

-Note: The period of gap semester will not be counted towards residential requirements.
+Note: The period of gap semester will be counted towards residential requirements.

-15.2 In case, a student duly recommended by the Chairman, Director, Principal and Dean of the faculty concerned to conduct his/her complete/part of research thesis in other institution/laboratory, is allowed by the Director Advanced Studies, then the helping scientist / specialist may be taken as co-supervisor/special member on the supervisory committee of the student.
+15.2 In case, a student duly recommended by the Chairman and Dean/Director/ Principal concerned to conduct his/her complete/part of research thesis in other institution/laboratory, is allowed by the Director Advanced Studies, then the helping scientist / specialist may be taken as co-supervisor/special member on the supervisory committee of the student.
 However, the university will not bear any financial liability in this context.

 15.4 Foreign Faculty members, HEC National Professors/HEC Eminent Scientists may act as supervisor/member of the supervisory committee provided that they are appointed for three years.

-15.5 Retired teachers of the GC University, Faisalabad may continue as supervisor/member of the supervisory committee to their previous postgraduate students if they had supervised the student up to the approval of the synopsis.
+15.5 Retired teachers of the Government College University, Faisalabad may continue as supervisor/member of the supervisory committee to their previous postgraduate students if they had supervised the student up to the approval of the synopsis.
 However, on re-employment for three years they may be given supervision of a new student.

 15.6 Adhoc/contract teachers may act as supervisor / member of the supervisory committee only where there is shortage of regular faculty members.
-Faculty on Tenure Track System (TTS) / Interim Placement of Fresh Ph.D Programme (IPFP) will be considered as regular faculty for the subject purpose.
+Faculty on Tenure Track System (TTS) / Interim Placement of Fresh PhD Program (IPFP) will be considered as regular faculty for the subject purpose.